 - Chart pathways to pluralism in specific places and cases,

 - Catalyze knowledge exchange and learning on the policies and practices that support pluralism.

-The Centre defines pluralism as a set of values and actions, founded on respect for diversity, which support and sustain inclusive societies.
-In pluralist societies, choices are made to ensure the full participation of all people in political, economic and socio-cultural life.
 The Centre is based in Canada – a country that illustrates what can be achieved with a commitment to pluralism.
-As an expression of this commitment, the Government of Canada has contributed $30 million to the Centre’s Endowment Fund.
-In turn, His Highness the Aga Khan has committed an equivalent amount with $10 million directed toward the Endowment Fund and no less than $20 million for the rehabilitation of 330 Sussex Drive in Ottawa, which will become the Centre’s international headquarters in 2017.
+As an expression of this commitment, the Government of Canada has contributed $45 million to the Centre’s Endowment Fund.
+In turn, His Highness the Aga Khan has committed an equivalent amount with $10 million directed toward the Endowment Fund and $35 million for the rehabilitation of 330 Sussex Drive in Ottawa, which became the Centre’s international headquarters in 2017.

 In 2017, the Centre launched the Global Pluralism Award to celebrate extraordinary examples of pluralism in action.
 A renowned international jury selected three winners and seven honourable mentions for the inaugural Award.
 The winners were presented with their Award at a ceremony in November:

 Leyner Palacios Asprilla, Founder, Committee for the Rights of Bojayá Victims, Colombia; Alice Wairimu Nderitu, Senior Advisor for Africa, Centre for Humanitarian Dialogue, Kenya; and Daniel Webb, Director of Legal Advocacy, Human Rights Law Centre, Australia.

 For more information about the Centre, please see: http://www.pluralism.ca/